Isn’t it annoying when you tug on your ceiling fan’s pull switch, and the light decides you’re better off surrounded by darkness?

 Many times, poorly done wiring connections lead to electrical wire malfunctions.

-When two wires aren’t properly joined and secured with mechanical tape or wire nuts, the heat generated causes wires to come loose.
+When two wires aren’t properly joined and secured with properly sized wire nuts, the heat generated causes wires to come loose.

-If your previous electrician preferred wire nuts to tape, it’s possible that insufficient copper wire was threaded through the nut to keep it in place.
+If wire nuts were used, it’s possible that insufficient copper wire was threaded through the nut to keep it solidly in place.

 Damaged Light Sockets